seancuttlefish/happiness-rocket/README.md

  This repository contains the STL files to print the rocket and a simple program to run on the Micto:bit.

  The program expects a chain of 10 NeoPixels to be installed on pin 2 of the Micro:bit.
+To install, drag-and-drop on to your Micro:bit, or open it in the MakeCode Editor and install from there.

  When you press the A button the colour changes, when you press the B button the brightness changes.